 The Department of Social Services (DSS) serves multiple purposes in South Carolina.
-Perhaps the most well known service is for the protection of children who have been abused or neglected.
+Perhaps the most well-known service is for the protection of children who have been abused or neglected.
 This process can be complicated to understand, so here, our Charleston family lawyers and DSS defense attorneys explain the basic process of a DSS case and certain terminology used in these types of cases.

 Reporting Abuse or Neglect to DSS in South Carolina

 Most DSS cases start off with someone reporting abuse or neglect.
 It can be a teacher or neighbor who witnesses bruises, a doctor who treats the child and sees signs of abuse or neglect, or any other person who suspects something is wrong.
 Certain people are required by law to report a case to law enforcement if they receive information that the child’s welfare is in danger.
-The list is long, but generally it includes health care workers, educational workers, certain child caretakers, funeral home employees, certain social workers, and clergymen.
+The list is long and it includes health care workers, educational workers, certain child caretakers, funeral home employees, certain social workers, and clergymen.
 Law enforcement then notifies DSS.

 There are protections for certain types of reporting.
 For example, employees can’t be fired or disciplined for reporting.
 The identity of the person making the report should remain confidential, except in limited situations such as if the reporter is going to testify in a criminal trial against the alleged abuser.
 A mandatory reporter is immune from being sued so long as the report is made in good faith.
-Further, Mandatory reporters can take pictures or x-rays of child without consent of the parent or guardian and must give these photos to DSS.
+Further, Mandatory reporters can take pictures or x-rays of children without the consent of the parent or guardian and must give these photos to DSS.

 If a mandatory reporter doesn’t report and this failure is discovered, the person can be charged with a crime that carries up to 6 months in jail.
 Certain privileges on not having to talk to people do not apply.
 One example is the doctor-patient privilege, where normally doctors can’t talk to others about their patients.